AvinashReddy3108/LITMux/README.md

 # Project LitMux.
 (Basically Termux, but LIT AF.)
 ## Bored with plain old black and white Termux?
 Let's make it 🔥.

 This is a simple script for [Termux](https://play.google.com/store/apps/details?id=com.termux) to switch from boring BASH shell and use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) along with some basic [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) on your device, as well as some color schemes (most are from [Gogh](https://github.com/Mayccoll/Gogh)).
-This also installs the fast ,powerful, and highly customizable [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for ZSH.
+This also installs the fast, powerful, and highly customizable [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for ZSH.

 ## Requirements:
  - A device running Android 5.0 or above.
+(Recommended to have Android 7.0+ coz of [this](https://www.reddit.com/r/termux/comments/dnzdbs/end_of_android56_support_on_20200101/))
  - Termux app, duh.
 (Install from [Google Play](https://play.google.com/store/apps/details?id=com.termux) or [F-Droid](https://f-droid.org/packages/com.termux/))